natsan91/Earthquake_Locator/ReadMe.md

 ![Example Iteration](https://github.com/natsan91/Earthquake_Locator/blob/master/Example_iteration.png "Example with 5 iterations")

-where the initial guess (green), intermediate iterates (red), and final iterate (blue) are shown on a map with the locations of the stations shown as well.
+where the random initial guess (green), intermediate iterates (red), and current iterate (blue) are shown on a map with the locations of the stations shown as well.

 At the end of the iteration, which is achieved when the hypocenter changes are less than a prescribed tolerance, uncertainty information in the solution is displayed in the form of an error